AndyYu25/IUQ_Bioacoustics/README.md

 All four notebooks comprising of the baseline model (baseline.ipynb), Monte Carlo dropout (mcdropout.ipynb), deep ensemble (ensemble.ipynb), and the Bayesian neural network (bayesian_bnn.ipynb) can be directly uploaded to Google Colab and run directly from there to replicate results.
 The requisite package, other repository files, and pre-processed data will be downlaoded using the 1st 3 cells of each notebook.
-A GPU is highly suggested due to the cost of the training process.
+A GPU and 16+ GB of RAM is highly suggested due to the cost of the training process.

 A demonstration of how to run baseline.ipynb can be found in the linked video below: